andrewwhitehouse/andrewwhitehouse.github.io/_posts/2018-09-05-coedethics-part-2.md

 It's getting harder to tell design and software developmnt apart.

-Richard Pope: "[Software is politics](https://www.fastcompany.com/3066631/software-is-politics) now".
+Richard Pope: _[Software is politics](https://www.fastcompany.com/3066631/software-is-politics) now_.
 Because software is power.

 Today so much power in society lies with designing and building software.